danielbeeke/cv/README.md

 **Software Engineer, Application Architect:**

 -   Rewrote the customer and engineer portal for Oxilion and Fundaments, a multi-tenant solution.
+This included a migrating all the technical data from various systems into one.
 -   Deep integration with ExactOnline, consolidating various financial ledgers.
 -   Integrated over 20 API integrations for hosting products such as virtual data centers, VPS, DNS, hosting packages, Cloud backup systems, etc.
--   Created an analytics product to make it possible to bill virtual data center per minute.
+-   Created an analytics product to make it possible to bill virtual data center per minute, used InfluxDB for this.

 * * * * *